 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the tumor, such as drug therapy, surgery, or radiation therapy.
-Talk with your doctor about the goals of each treatment in your treatment plan.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+You may also receive palliative treatments similar to those meant to get rid of the tumor, such as drug therapy, surgery, or radiation therapy.

 If a GIST has spread to another part in the body from where it started, doctors call it metastatic.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
-Also, clinical trials might be an option.
+Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.
 In many instances, people with metastatic GIST are able to live normal lives for many years, being treated only with pills and regular hospital visits.
 Learn more about living with chronic cancer.

-Depending on previous therapy, your treatment plan may include surgery, a higher dose of a TKI, or treatment through a clinical trial.
+Depending on previous treatment, your treatment plan may include surgery, a higher dose of a TKI, or treatment through a clinical trial.
 Your doctor may continue to recommend imatinib, regorafenib, or sunitinib, even if they are not working perfectly.
-He or she may also recommend going back to 1 of these drugs (usually imatinib) after the others have been tried and/or after they have stopped working.
+They may also recommend going back to 1 of these drugs (usually imatinib) after the others have been tried and/or after they have stopped working.
 In general, some treatment with targeted therapy for GIST is better than no treatment at all.
 Palliative care will also be important to help relieve symptoms and side effects.

-For most patients, a diagnosis of metastatic tumor is very stressful and, at times, difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
+For most people, a diagnosis of metastatic GIST is very stressful and difficult.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 Remission and the chance of recurrence

 People with a recurrent or metastatic GIST often experience emotions such as disbelief or fear.
-Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a recurrence.

 Recovery from a GIST is not always possible.
 If the growth of the tumor cannot be controlled, you may not ever recover from the disease.
 This condition is called terminal.